ff6347/gestalten-in-code/projects/find-your-way/index.md

 ---

 The third part of the algorithm was set by an amount of circle to draw and a rule for crossing each line at least once.
-The material selected in advance for the performers to achieve a more controlled result, where a brush and ink on rough paper.
+The material where selected in advance for the performers to achieve a more controlled result, where a brush and ink on rough paper.

 ![](./assets/images/algo-4.png)

 By noting the individual result of the performers, it was immediately recognizable that it has to be more controlled by the material on which it runs.
-The choice was made by selecting the most suitable result of all my favourite drawings, which gave an idea for creating more visual depth and a percentage of circles, instead of a defined number of circles.
+The choice was made by selecting the most suitable result of all the executed algorithm, which gave an idea for creating more visual depth and a percentage of circles, instead of a defined number of circles.